Argent77/A7-ChaosSorcerer/A7-ChaosSorcerer/readme/readme-german.txt

 2.2
 - Overall power of primordial artifacts increases when combined
+- Improved spell "Surge Control" to work exactly as outlined in spell description
 - Fixed an installation bug in the "Add Primordial Artifacts" component

 2.1